 - Not VFC Eligible: Any child with private health insurance.

 In addition, Federally Qualified Health Centers (FQHCs) may also utilize the following option when applicable:

 - VFC Eligible – Underinsured: a child with private health insurance that does not cover vaccines.

 The use of any other options, including, but not limited to: state specific eligible, local specific eligible, unknown or names of other specific programs is not acceptable in Massachusetts.

 The documents, Patient Eligibility Screening Form for Federally Qualified Health Centers (DOC) and Patient Eligibility Screening Form (DOC) can be used to identify VFC eligible patients.

 If you have any questions about screening and documenting VFC eligibility, please call the Assessment Unit at (617) 983-4330.

 Annual Vaccines for Children Compliance Training Webinar

-The Vaccine Coordinator and Back-up Vaccine Coordinator at each pediatric provider receiving vaccines from the Massachusetts Department of Public Health (MDPH) Immunization Program are required to complete an annual VFC Compliance Training.
+The Vaccine Coordinator and Back-up Vaccine Coordinator at each pediatric provider receiving vaccines from the Massachusetts Department of Public Health (MDPH) Immunization Division are required to complete an annual VFC Compliance Training.
 This training requirement may be fulfilled in a number of ways, including by attending a regionally-based Immunization Update or other programs as indicated.
 A pre-recorded webinar, VFC Compliance Training Webinar, is also available.
 In order to receive a certificate of training, register with the 5-digit PIN used to order vaccines.
 Keep your training certificate on file—it is documentation that you have completed the annual training requirement.